tendermint/tendermint/docs/rfc/rfc-019-config-version.md

 2. When during the development cycle were those changes made?
 This allows us to recognize features that were backported into a previous release.

-3. What were the defaultvalues of the changed settings, and did they change at all during or across the release boundary?
+3. What were the default values of the changed settings, and did they change at all during or across the release boundary?

 Each step of the [configuration update plan][plan] is commented with a link to